alxhslm/alxhslm.github.io/content/posts/latex/index.md

 - Pre-commit checks
 - Builds the document to check that it still compiles

-Finally, once I’m happy with a specific version, I add a Git tag, which will then trigger a new release with the PDF as an artifact.
+Finally, once I’m happy with a specific version, I add a Git tag to trigger a new release with the PDF as an artifact.

 ```yaml
 name: Build LaTeX document